Back to Chapter 11 – Examples of Calvinist Interpretive Incoherence

 “Divine sovereignty and human responsibility are paradoxical and beyond human comprehension, but not contradictory.
 Divine sovereignty and human sovereignty are certainly contradictory, but divine sovereignty and human responsibility are not.
 God uses human means in history to accomplish his purposes, yet such means do not involve coercion.
 God commands us to live according to his sovereign law (Gen. 2:16-17; Exod.
 20: Matt.
 22:37-38).
 Yet God effectuates his will even through sinful, disobedient human actions (Gen. 45:5, 7-8; 50:19-20).
 The crucifixion of Jesus Christ, certainly the most heinous crime in history, occurred within the boundaries of “God’s set purpose and foreknowledge,” for the crucifiers did what God’s “power and will had decided beforehand should happen” (Acts 2:23; 4:27-28; cf. John 19:11).”[6]

 Klooster points our attention to an important distinction that we should not neglect lest we allow him to explain away his determinism.
 In this matter of divine sovereignty and human responsibility, we do not have a formal contradiction, as in the claim that God is sovereign and man is sovereign, or, as in a married unmarried man.
 But that does not mean that there is no informal and real contradiction here.
 What we have is what philosophers call a broadly logical contradiction, as in a married bachelor.
 Although this distinction between deterministic sovereignty and human responsibility is not a strict, formal contradiction like a married unmarried man, it is still a contradiction in the broadly logical sense.
 Hence, if determinism is not what Klooster means by “divine sovereignty,” we must ask why divine sovereignty and human responsibility are “paradoxical.”
-And if Klooster has in mind by “divine sovereignty” theistic determinism, then we must ask why this is “paradoxical” when the conjunction of such sovereignty and human responsibility certainly strike us as contradictory.
-I have argued in Chapter 8, “Calvinist Attempts to Justify Sovereignty as Theistic Determinism,” that divine sovereignty defined as theistic determinism, by definition, necessarily excludes human responsibility.
+And if Klooster has in mind by “divine sovereignty” theistic determinism, then we must ask why this is “paradoxical” when the conjunction of such sovereignty and human responsibility certainly strikes us as contradictory.
+I have argued in Chapter 8, “Calvinist Attempts to Justify Sovereignty as Theistic Determinism,” that divine sovereignty defined as theistic determinism, by definition, necessarily excludes human freedom and responsibility.
 Besides, if this is merely a paradox and not a contradiction, why would it be “beyond human comprehension?”
 Aren’t paradoxes comprehensible with further information or revisiting our understanding of one or more of the propositions involved?

 The Calvinist has an unwarranted fear here.
 It is that any degree of human autonomy would make God less than sovereign.
 How so?
-When we define sovereignty as God’s unfailing ability to accomplish his will in a world containing free human creatures it makes things less deterministic, but it does not make God less sovereign.
-The very thought of God being any less than what relates to or is integral to his divine nature as a result of what his creatures can do or due to some quality he has endowed them with (e.g., free will), is an absurd thought and an unfounded fear.
+When we define sovereignty as God’s unfailing ability to accomplish his will in a world containing free human creatures, it makes things less deterministic, but it does not make God less sovereign.
+The very thought of God being any less than what relates to or is integral to his divine nature as a result of what his creatures can do or due to some quality he has endowed them with (e.g., free will) is an unwarranted conclusion and an unfounded fear.
 And Klooster’s admission that there are those who are disobedient to God – that they perform “disobedient human actions” – makes no sense in a world where God has predetermined all things.
-If Klooster is referring to a definition of sovereignty where God must have predetermined all things to have absolute control over what happens so his plans and purposes will not fail, then I contend we do not see this determinism in Scripture for it is in contradiction with the human autonomy confirmed by human responsibility and divine judgment that we find throughout Scripture.
-As a contradiction Calvinist determinism cannot be a correct interpretation of the biblical data.
+If Klooster is referring to a definition of sovereignty where God must have predetermined all things to have absolute control over what happens so his plans and purposes will not fail, then I contend we do not see this determinism in Scripture, for it is in contradiction with the human autonomy confirmed by human responsibility and divine judgment that we find throughout Scripture.
+As a contradiction, Calvinist determinism cannot be a correct interpretation of the biblical data.

 Reading on, Klooster further clarifies for us what he means by “sovereignty.”
 He continues,